Grmeč factory explosion: Investigation

 The investigation was handled by an expert commission made up of personnel from the MIA, Security Institute (part of the SDB), and "JPL sistems".
 Basically, the same people responsible for the explosion were called to investigate it.
 Their report was confusing and contradictory.
 In the report, they claimed that there were no traces of any explosive material in the plant, but in another part of the report, they concluded that the cause of the explosion was ammonium perchlorate, which is an explosive material.
-Prosecutor's investigation started only three years after the incident.
+Prosecutor's investigation only started three years after the incident.
 The public prosecutor Vladimir Vukčević requested the investigation be labeled a military secret "because of the martial law", although there was no martial law at the time.

 Since the public prosecutor made no action, on 6 March 1996, family members of the victims filed a criminal complaint against Rajko Unčanin, CEO of Grmeč, and six others responsible for the explosion.
 In June 2000, the prosecutor Vukčević officially dropped all charges against them, although the evidence clearly pointed out that explosive materials were responsible for the incident.
 On 3 October 2000, district judge Života Đoinčević suspended the investigation against those responsible, claiming that "there is no criminal guilt since they acted on the orders of the President Slobodan Milošević and the head of the SDB Jovica Stanišić".
-On 28 December 2000, the Supreme Court vacated Đoinčević's decision, but the indictment against Unčanin and four others was filed only on 3 August 2003. more than eight years after the explosion.
+On 28 December 2000, the Supreme Court vacated Đoinčević's decision, but the indictment against Unčanin and four others was filed only on 3 August 2003, more than eight years after the explosion.